Jinzi860209/ETL-Project/README.md

 ## Load: the final database, tables/collections, and why this was chosen.
 Type of Final Production Database: SQL

+* Four tables were created on Postgres before we performed the load from jupyter notebook: world_happiness, pop_fertility_life_exp, gdp, and country code

 * The type of final production database to load the data into: relational

 We chose to use a relational database because our data points were all referring to a specific country.
 We needed to show that each column was referring to the countries gdp, life expectancy, fertility, and population.